Rhoban/placo/docs/dynamics/getting_started.rst

         :muted:
         :loop:

-    Note: to reproduce this, pass ``--no-velocity`` argument when running the example
+    Note: to reproduce the above example, pass ``--no-velocity`` argument when running the example

     :example:`dynamics/ur5_targets.py`